RelevanceAI/relevanceai/README.md

 ## Integration with VectorHub

-VectorHub is RelevanceAI's main encoder repository.
-For the models used here, we have abstracted away a lot of complexity from installation to encoding and have innate VectorAI support.
+VectorHub is RelevanceAI's main vectoriser/encoder repository.
+For the models used here, we have abstracted away a lot of complexity from installation to encoding and have innate RelevanceAI support.

 Using VectorHub models is as simple as (actual example):